 Their Cerium LT Jacket is a versatile, lightweight puffer with exceptional warmth.
 It can be worn as a mid-layer or on its own whether you’re trekking cross-country or popping into town for a spot of shopping.
 Arcteryx has used down composite mapping to give a trimmer, insulated fit without losing out on warmth - all protected by The Arato 10 shell.

-This Expedition Down Lite jacket is a modern take on their classic Expedition puffer from 1974.
-It’s made for milder climates than the North Pole but should do enough to keep you feeling super warm thanks to a duck down and feather fill, a nylon DWR shell (free from PFC), and a zip closure with storm flap for those cutting winds.
+Fjallraven's men's puffer jackets will keep you feeling super warm thanks to duck downs and feather fills, nylon DWR shells (free from PFC), and a zip closures with storm flaps for those cutting winter winds.